-2.2 Statutory Requirements of a third party and other person
+2.2 Statutory Requirements of a Third party and Other Person with regard to incurring election expenses

 - 2.2.1 In addition to the requirement to register as a third party, (having received a donation in excess of €100), a third party which proposes to incur expenses at the election must, before incurring any such expenses, separately furnish to the Standards Commission, in writing [Section 31(7)]: - the name, address and description of the person proposing to incur the expenses, - a statement of the nature, purpose and estimated amount of such expenses, and - an indication of the person's connection, if any, with any political party or candidate at the election. - 2.2.2 An "other person" must also provide the above information to the Standards Commission before incurring any election expenses at an election.
 Once a third party or other person has complied with the above requirements and is deemed not to be connected to a political party or a candidate at an election, there is no limit to the amount of expenses which the third party or other person may incur. - 2.2.3 At the end of the election period, the third party/other person must disclose their election expenses to the Commission.
-This is explained in further detail at paragraph 2.4.
+This is explained in further detail at 2.4.